 Lack of proof:

-In the case of a white-collar crime, the evidence is offered by the accuser.
-The accuser is required to provide substantial proof, corroborating their accusation of a crime being committed.
+In the case of a white-collar crime, the accuser offers the evidence.
+The accuser is required to provide substantial evidence corroborating their accusation of a crime being committed.
 More often than not, the proof is lacking, which leads to the case being dismissed.

 Cases in the Federal District Court Can Take Years: